KwaneleSishi/IECfeature/readMe.md

 Once the code review is complete, the pull request can be merged into the main codebase.
 This is the final step in the SCM life cycle.

 Example: Merge the pull request for the new feature branch into the main codebase.

+The main reason sets data structure is not a good data structure for this scenario:
+In the scenario, we need to keep track of the number of times each political party has a specific number of registered members, which requires a data structure that can store both the values and their frequencies.
+Sets cannot store frequency information, so it won't be possible to extract the information required for the scenario.

+A better data structure for this scenario would be a dictionary, where keys represent the number of registered members and values represent the number of political parties with that many registered members.
+This would allow for efficient storage and retrieval of the information needed.